elastic/fleet-server/README.md

 vagrant ssh
 ```

-For the Elastic-Agent to use your build of the fleet-server, unpack it and add your fleet-server tar.gz and sha512 to
+For the Elastic-Agent to use your build of the fleet-server, unpack the elastic agent and add your fleet-server tar.gz and sha512 to
 `elastic-agent-8.Y.Z-SNAPSHOT-OS-ARCH/data/elastic-agent-*/downloads/`.

-Then go to Kibana > Fleet and follow the instructions there.
+Then go to `Kibana > Managment > Fleet` and follow the instructions there.

-tl;dr/example:
+#### tl;dr/example:
 ```shell
 cp /vagrant/elastic-agent/build/distributions/elastic-agent-8.4.0-SNAPSHOT-linux-x86_64.tar.gz* ./
 tar xzvf elastic-agent-8.4.0-SNAPSHOT-linux-x86_64.tar.gz